 We draw five main lessons.
-First, both accelerator and incubators have positive impacts on participant outcomes, in particular employment (and for accelerators, access to finance).
-Second, programmes may help 'non-typical' firms, such as female or BAMEheaded businesses, where founders may have trouble accessing mainstream economic institutions.
+First, both accelerators and incubators have positive impacts on participant outcomes, in particular in relation to employment (and, for accelerators, in relation to access to finance).
+Second, programmes may help 'non-typical' firms, such as female- or BAME-headed businesses, where founders may have trouble accessing mainstream economic institutions.
 Third, programme effectiveness varies by ecosystem features.
 Accelerators are most effective when located in dense entrepreneurial ecosystems; incubators may be more effective with university involvement.
 Fourth, evidence of programme effectiveness could increase the price of this type of urban real estate, especially in locations where programmes are most effective, and if demand for permanent office space in cities falls post-lockdown.

 Fifth, outcomes for non-profit programmes suggest a potential role for urban public policymakers.
-However, the impact of detailed design choices is still poorly understood: for example, there is no clear evaluation evidence on the relative importance of funding, mentoring or networking, or the optimal length of tenancy.
+However, the impact of detailed design choices is still poorly understood; for example, there is no clear evaluation evidence on the relative importance of funding, mentoring and networking, or the optimal length of tenancy.
 Providers and policymakers should further test for optimal designs.

-We conclude by setting out suggestions for a broader research agenda: testing design features; cross-country and area comparisons; evaluating more structured (accelerator) against less structured (incubator) approaches; and exploring linkages between programme presence, and cluster and urban economic performance.
+We conclude by setting out suggestions for a broader research agenda: testing design features; cross-country and area comparisons; evaluating more structured (accelerator) against less structured (incubator) approaches; and exploring linkages between programme presence and cluster and urban economic performance.

-2/ Conceptual framework
+Conceptual framework

-In this section we first locate accelerator and incubators within a bigger family of colocation programmes, using a simple typology to distinguish key features and objectives.
+In this section, we draw on a range of literatures, as well as semi-structured interviews carried out with policymakers and programme operators (Numbered I1-I8), to develop a conceptual framework.
+First, we locate accelerators and incubators within a larger family of co-location programmes, using a simple typology to distinguish key features and objectives.
 We then highlight two key drivers of recent programme growth.
 Finally, we use these building blocks to formalise what programmes offer to participating firms.

-2.1 / A typology of co-location programmes
+A typology of co-location programmes

 Policymakers have directly or indirectly provided subsidised workspace for small firms for decades.
 In the UK, direct provision dates to the 1960s, with a shift to indirect provision through planning obligations after the 1990s (Ferm, 2014).
-We should thus view accelerators and incubators as part of a larger 'family' of co-location based urban economic development tools - including science parks, industrial estates and service offices.
-We link these tools via a simple typology: the density of tenants, level of programme curation, and the number of actors involved (Figure 1).
+We should thus view accelerators and incubators as part of a larger 'family' of co-location-based urban economic development tools - including science parks, industrial estates and service offices.
+We link these tools via a simple typology: the density of tenants, the level of programme curation and the number of actors involved (Figure 1).